 I was diagnosed with Multiple Sclerosis at the age of 22.
 I had no idea what MS was… and what was going to happen to me!
 I’m just glad that my husband and kids were waiting in the car and they came up to the office with my husband having that “feeling” that I wasn’t okay.

-I started volunteering for MSWorld.org at the beginning of 2011 as a chat-host.
+I found MSWorld after visiting the National MS Society Website.
+I joined the chatroom and made great friends and found a wonderful support group!
+I started volunteering for MSWorld at the beginning of 2011 as a chat-host.
 I later became the Social Media Director, which led to me being the Content Management Director.
 Without MSWorld, I don’t know where I would be.
 I’ve met the most amazing people there that I now call friends.

-I’ve been on Avonex, Tysabri, Copaxone and now I’m on Tecfidera!
-I am a mother of two AMAZING little boys ages 5 & 7!
+I’ve been on Avonex, Tysabri, Copaxone, Tecfidera… and I’m now back on Tysabri!
+I am a mother of two AMAZING little boys ages 5 & 8!
 I have a great husband (married Dec.
 2005)!
-I was actually diagnosed with MS two-weeks after I received my Associates Degree in Criminal Justice.
+I was actually diagnosed with MS two-weeks after I received my Associates Degree in Criminal Justice: Corrections, in August 2010.
 Being diagnosed with MS is a real eye opener to say the least.
 I was relieved to have answers though… to know I wasn’t crazy, for the most part.
 They say MS is only for those who are strong, and I feel that getting diagnosed with MS is just a way to test my strength.

 “Life isn’t about finding yourself.
 Life is about creating yourself.”